 |Status of Implementation Progress (Outputs, Activities, and Issues)||

-The project has in its third year of implementation and is making good progress.
+The project has in its fourth and final year of implementation and is making good progress.

-For Output 1, a second tranche of community revolving funds have been dispersed and a third tranche is planned.
-The revolving funds are well supported by the communities and are supporting small community-based businesses catering to tourism at the KLNP - a primary objective of the Grant.
+For Output 1, a third tranche of community revolving funds will be dispersed.
+The funds continue to be well supported by the communities and are supporting small community-based businesses catering to tourism at the KLNP - a primary objective of the Grant.

 For Output 2, the grant is continuing to support remote herding families in the park with training for income diversification, and support through the revolving funds.
 The Grant team is also continuing to document the herder grazing zones, and herder groups have been established.